grip-on-software/monetdb-import/Database_structure.md

 such fields more thoroughly and uniformly.

 -   **VARCHAR(Issue key)**: A field containing a JIRA issue key.
-The maximum length limitation of this field is currently 20 characters, which should hold most project keys and issue sequence numbers.
+The maximum length limitation is 20 characters.
+This field holds project keys, a one-character delimiter and issue sequence numbers.
 -   **VARCHAR(JIRA developer)**: A field containing a developer short name from JIRA.
-These are usually not more than 6 characters in the source data, but the limit is set to 64 characters for all fields for encryption purposes.
+The maximum length limitation is 64 characters for all fields for encryption purposes, even though the unencrypted source data is usually not more than 6 characters.
 -   **VARCHAR(Git branch)**: A field containing a Git branch object name.
-The maximum length limitation of this field is 255 characters.
+The maximum length limitation is 255 characters.
 -   **INT(row encryption)**: A field specifying which encryption level is applied to certain fields in the given row has encrypted fields.
     This field exists in tables with [sensitive